CBEP-SoCB-Details/DEP_nutrients/Analysis/DEP_Sonde_Analysis.md

 during further analysis.
 We retain all data, but recognize that it’s accuracy is suspect, especially in comparison to laboratory results.
-We believe the “J” flags reflect the fact that these are “raw” estimates of chlorophyll based only on observed florescence, never recalibarated based on laboratory samples.
+We believe the “J” flags reflect the fact that these are “raw” estimates of chlorophyll based only on observed fluorescence, never recalibrated based on laboratory samples.

 We also had a few “U&lt;” flags in the Turbidity data.
 We separated out